Wines

 Tertiary Taste Notes:

 The finish of Soave wines is usually clean and long, with a lingering freshness that invites another sip.
-The minerality and acidity of Soave, influenced by the volcanic and calcareous soils of the region, provide a distinct crispness that defines its character.
+The minerality and acidity of Soave, influenced by the region's volcanic and calcareous soils, provide a distinct crispness that defines its character.

 Food Pairings for Soave Wine

 Soave, with its crisp acidity and delicate fruit flavours, is a versatile companion to a wide variety of dishes.
-Here are some of the most recommended food pairings for Soave:
+Here are some of the most classic pairings for Soave:

 Food Pairings for Soave Wine